Last Updated September 2016

 - We may share information about your child to protect against fraud or as otherwise permitted or required by law, including to protect our legal interests.

 We use personal information about you to verify your identity and to protect against fraud.
 We also use this information for our everyday business purposes, such as quality assurance and testing; to process your transactions; maintain your account; respond to court orders and legal investigations; or interact with our service providers.
 Further, we use your information to market our products and services to you and for joint marketing with other companies.
-We do not use your credit report information except as required or permitted by law.
+We do not use your credit report information except as authorized by you or as required or permitted by law.

 WHAT INFORMATION ABOUT YOU DO WE SHARE?

 We do not share personally identifiable information about you with nonaffiliated third parties, except as follows:

 - With our service providers that help us to provide our products and services to you (such as credit card processors, credit bureaus and other sources of information we include in our services, and firms that assist us with our mailings, marketing and related services).

 - In accordance with your express instructions or authorization.

 - If you enrolled in the service via a financial institution with which we have a joint marketing agreement, we also may disclose certain of your information to that financial institution solely for use in connection with our jointly offered products and services.
 A joint marketing agreement between Intersections and a nonaffiliated company is an agreement under which Intersections and our nonaffiliated marketing partner agree to market various products or services to you.